Accidental American: Retroactive restoration of citizenship

 The issue of retroactive restoration of citizenship interacts with birth abroad as mentioned above, in that children born during a period in which the parent believed themself not to be a U.S. citizen might themselves be regarded as citizens at birth due to a retroactive restoration of the parent's citizenship to the year in which the child was born.

 Awareness of U.S. citizenship

-Accidental Americans may become aware in various ways that the U.S. considers them to be its citizens.
+Accidental Americans may become aware in various ways that the United States considers them to be its citizens.